 With 25 giant monsters to defeat, there is a lot of content to experience in the game; however, some may prove to be quite tricky, requiring you to either change your ship or sub-weapon.
 My electric powers between useless, when facing Rotodon-Electra, which damages you if you get to close!
 The minimap is very basic, showing you where the next set of bosses are located, as well as your position; however, it doesn’t mark any walls of obstructions in the environment.
 Because of that, the pacing can be quite slow if you don’t happen to make the right turn, especially when the foreground and background seem to blend too well together and you can’t discern what is merely a visual backdrop and what will stop you from progressing.
 As the entire game is using this aesthetic, you may have trouble identifying enemies and projectiles.
 It’s not a constant issue, but can be problematic in specific areas.

 Earth Atlantis is an enjoyable shooter with a beautiful visual style, reminiscent of a time where monsters were believed to be hidden underwater.
 The game has been re-balanced since the initial Nintendo Switch release, not to mention being able to use the d-pad for steering the ship.
 There are two main game modes and multiple pilotable ships.
 Strangely the audio options are only available on the main menu, and I ended up muting my TV while playing as I found the constant shooting audio level to be a tad too overpowering.
 There are three difficulty modes as well as a record keeper for completion times, but it seems to be local only and not global.
-I think the game would benefit from trying to best your friends time in either mode.Note: Earth Atlantis was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+I think the game would benefit from trying to best your friends time in either mode.Note: Earth Atlantis was reviewed on Xbox One.
+A digital copy of the game was provided by the publisher/developer.